 Philadelphia knows its coffee.
 From expert pour-overs to signature roasts, coffee fans here have numerous options for where to satisfy their caffeine craving.
 Some spots offer a great place to work, others partner with local bakeries to provide tasty bites, and others focus on sharing their love of a carefully-crafted cup.
-We’ve visited lots of places around the city to put together this list of the best coffee shops in Philadelphia.
+We’ve visited lots of places around the city in our quest to find the top coffee shops in Philadelphia.
+These are some of our favorites.

 Green Line Cafe